Ansh7473/Ansh7473/README.md

 </p>

 > [!TIP]
-> **Don't see the snake?** You need to set up the [Platane/snk](https://github.com/Platane/snk) GitHub action in your profile repository to generate this SVG!
+> **Want the snake Game?** You need to set up the [Platane/snk](https://github.com/Platane/snk) GitHub action in your profile repository to generate this SVG!

 ---